Analysing key changes in the IT landscape based on global, economic and governance factors.

 The CapEx/OpEX balance depends not only on economics, but also on regulation.
 For example, GDPR is forcing even startups to invest in local infrastructure.
 Excessive savings also leads to risks: Facebook incident in 2021 (shutting down servers to save money caused a global outage)

-A breakthrough is the emergence of free LLMs: Llama (Meta), Mistral (France) and Falcon (UAE) allow SMEs to build AI products without huge budgets, while Hugging Face and Weights & Biases lower the entry threshold for ML.
+A breakthrough is the emergence of free LLMs: Llama (Meta), Mistral (France), and Falcon (UAE) allow SMEs to build AI-powered products without huge budgets, while Hugging Face and Weights & Biases lower the entry threshold for ML.
 Likewise, the last year has also seen several breakthroughs in optimizing the training of LLM models.

-Despite the fact that in complex projects (e.g., software development) remote work reduces the speed of solving tasks by 15-20% due to communication lags, 58% of employees note an increase in efficiency on remote work.
+Although remote work in complex projects (e.g., software development) reduces task-solving speed by 15-20% due to communication lags, 58% of employees report an increase in efficiency through remote work.

-The reason is the adaptation curve - productivity drops only in teams without remote work experience and is not due to remote work per se, but to the lack of processes (e.g., asynchronous communication, clear OKRs).
+The reason is the adaptation approach - productivity drops only in teams without remote work experience.
+This is not due to remote work per se, but rather to the lack of established processes (e.g., asynchronous communication, clear OKRs).
 Positive example of GitLab - originally a distributed company, retains efficiency.

 Statistic: 65% of FAANG employees prefer hybrid (2 days in the office / 3 at home).